SeanKilleen/seankilleen.github.io/_posts/2024-02-13-creating-and-modeling-sensible-happy-paths-for-software-team-success.md

 * A "things I learned" (`#TIL`) channel or space where people can put helpful tips and celebrate learning.
 * Cultural fun spaces (joy can 1be radiated too!)
 Great examples I've seen of this include `#dadjokes` channel and a `#twinning` channel (for when people looked to be dressed the same IRL or in a virtual meeting).
 * A `#megaphone` channel or similar, when you want people to re-post something or hype something up.
+* A "round-table" style of meeting, typically weekly or bi-weekly, where small presentations can be given (and asked for!).
+This encourages us to learn from each other across disciplines and makes a space for larger discussions / decisions.

 ## Formatting / Rules Auto-enforcement